 Digital service tax (DST)

-The DST will apply to Canadian and non-resident businesses having consolidated annual revenues of €750 million or more and revenues associated with Canadian users of more than CA$20 million.
+The DST will apply to Canadian and non-resident businesses having consolidated annual revenues of €750 million or more and in-scope revenues associated with Canadian users of more than CA$20 million.

 Value-added taxes (VAT)

 In addition to income tax, certain value-added taxes (VAT) could apply to business operations in Canada.